tommiahonen/ais-simulator/README.md

 * select which .csv datafile AIS-simulator should use when it is running
 * upload new .csv datafiles to the simulator
 * start, stop and pause the AIS-simulator
-* select which nth value the simulator should use when it is running
+* select which nth value the simulator should use when it is running.
+E.g. if nth value=3 only every third AIS message will be realyed to the REST interface.
+If nth value=1 every single message will be relayed to the REST interface.

 <div style="text-align: center">